akinsho/bufferline.nvim

 slanted tabs

 NOTE: some terminals require special characters to be padded so set the style to padded_slant if the appearance isn't right in your terminal emulator.
-Please keep in mind though that results may vary depending on your terminal emulator of choice and this style might will not work for all terminals
+Please keep in mind though that results may vary depending on your terminal emulator of choice and this style might not work for all terminals

 Sloped tabs